What is most important to you when choosing a HVAC company to do business with?

 An over-sized system will have higher installation costs, more breakdowns, large temperature swings, and improper humidity control.
 An undersized system will constantly run, have higher energy costs, shorter life, and reduced comfort.

-Are there areas that have hot or cold spots?
+Are there any hot or cold spots?

-- Some of the factors that cause this range from over/under sized equipment, design and layout of the home, drafty windows, or poor insulation.
+Some of the factors that cause this range from over/under sized equipment, design and layout of the home, drafty windows, or poor insulation.
 Variable speed technology will allow your system to operate at different stages.
 This reduces these issues by running for longer periods of time, circulating and conditioning more air.

 Does your home get too muggy or dry certain types of the year?

-Is your existing system easy to control / program?
+Is your system easy to control ?

 Is the existing indoor or outdoor system noisy?

-Are you concerned about future energy costs?
+Are you concerned energy consumption?

-- As the price of energy goes up, so will the operating costs of your heating and cooling system.
+As the price of energy goes up, so will the operating costs of your heating and cooling system.
 If you feel your utility bills are out of line you may want to consider investing into a higher efficiency system.
 Below is a graph with the annual savings based off a 13 SEER system.